LOWPROKB/zmk-config-zen-2/README.md

 If you are looking to dig deeper into ZMK and develop new functionality, it is recommended to follow the steps of installing ZMK as found on the official ZMK documentation site (linked below).

 V2 PCBs were only used in the 3rd GB round (R3).
 To confirm which version you need, remove the bottom from the keyboard and look beside the Corne-ish Zen logo for a version number.
 Group Buy rounds 1 and 2 have V1 PCBs and R3 has V2 PCBs.
+(Also V2 PCBs have white power switches...
+V1 PCBs have black ones.)

 ## Resources